TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.eng.txt

 --sub-max <integer> or -sm <integer>
    SAPI 4: not used.
    SAPI 5 and Microsoft Speech Platform: sets the maximal speed of speech in a range of -10 to 10 (when the program converts subtitles to audio file).

---sub-sil <voice_name> or -sl <voice_name>
-   SAPI 4 and Microsoft Speech Platform: not used.
-   SAPI 5: sets the voice name for silence tag reading during converting of subtitles (the part of the name will be enough).
-If an old voice is used to convert subtitles to speech, the created audio file may not contain pauses between text lines.
-To fix that problem, an additional modern voice can be used to read the silence tag.

 --delete-file or -df
    Removes the text file, when job is done.
 The option is used together with the option [-f].